Derandomized Parallel Repetition via Structured PCPs: Decodable PCPs

 We therefore use the following alternative definition for udPCP.
-We now require that if the proof $\pi$ is such that the PCP decoder $D$ errs with high probability, then $D$ detects it with a related probability.
+We now require that if the proof $\pi$ is such that the PCP decoder $D$ errs with high probability, then $D$ detects that there is an error with at least proportional probability.
 In other words, we require that the probability that~$D$ outputs $\bot$ is related to the probability that~$D$ errs.
-Observe that such PCP decoders can indeed be improved by sequential repetition: If the proof $\pi$ is errorneous and we invoke the PCP decoder $D$ many times, then the probability that $D$ detects the error and outputs $\bot$ improves.
+Observe that such PCP decoders can indeed be improved by sequential repetition: If the proof $\pi$ is erroneous and we invoke the PCP decoder $D$ many times, then the probability that $D$ detects the error and outputs $\bot$ improves.
 Below we give the formal definition. \begin{definition} Let $D$, $\iab$, $\oab$, and $\ell$ be as in Definition~\ref{def:PCP-decoders}.
 Let $\varphi:\Gamma^{t}\to\B$ be a circuit of size $n$, let $x$ be an assignment to~$\varphi$, and let $\pi\in\Sigma^{\ell(n)}$ be a proof for $D$.
-We define the \emph{decoding error of $D$ on $\pi$ with respect to }$x$ as the probability where $k$, $I$, $\psi$ are as in Definition~\ref{def:List-Decodable-PCPs}.
-We define the \emph{decoding error}\textsf{ }\emph{of $D$ on}\textsf{ $\pi$} as the minimal decoding error of $D$ on $\pi$ with respect to an assignment~$x'$ for $\varphi$, over all possible assignments~$x'$ to~$\varphi$. \end{definition}
+We define the \emph{decoding error of $D$ on $\pi$ with respect to }$x$ as the probability